Marjoel/m-credit-card/README.md

 1. You have to set the directive on the input.
 2. You have to set a span with a class called "m-credit-card".
+3. You have to set a custom css for the classes "visa, mastercard, hipercard, hiper, diners, amex".

 ```html